 Higher thermal fuel and carbon prices.
 The High Sensitivity scenario has a higher growth in renewable capacity towards the end of the period due to improved competitiveness.

 Low Sensitivity Scenario:

 - Estimation of renewable capacity development for each price area

 - Assessment of decommissioning of nuclear power plant and additions in line with recent statements

-- Estimation of the development of volatility in the Nordic markets
+- Estimation of the development of volatility in the Nordic power market

 - Assessment of the historical capture rates for Nordic wind power

 - Updated plans for new interconnector capacity based on the current information

 - Assessment of scenarios for future electricity demand development